 Ian moved to Daviot in 2010 after spending six months in Dunkeld.
 Ian retired after over 40 years working in Payroll & Pensions administration.
 He has been an active Community Councillor and Board Member since 2013 and member of the Strathnairn (Daviot) Hall Committee.
 Ian was elected Chair of SCBF in December 2017.

 Scott MacDonald studied electronic engineering and has a background in both business software and the holiday lettings industry.
 Since returning to Scotland he now focuses a rather larger part of his time on being a father to his four young children, one of whom suffers from a physical disability.
 He has been a resident of Strathnairn since 2012 where he is involved in several local groups as a volunteer.
 His interests include languages, reading and mountaineering.
-He has been on the board since 2013.
+Scott has been a Board Member since 2013.

 After attending the Scottish Rural Parliament in 2014 she returned with renewed interest and vision having seen some of the innovative and exciting things going on all over Scotland in Rural areas.
 As a mother and grandmother it gives her great pleasure to see the board support the local schools and playpark.
 She looks forward to closer communication with all the local groups to further promote and enhance activities for all ages in our community.
-Isobel has been on the board since 2013.
+Isobel has been a Board Member since 2013.

 Isobel is also chair of the Strathnairn indoor bowling club.

-Sally has been a director of SCBF since 2014.
+Sally has been a Board Member since 2014.